-In closing, the Indian Child Welfare Act is widely considered the "gold standard" of child welfare, and a refinement of family reunification objectives mandated by nearly every state.
-Any hindrance or stoppage of ICWA data point collection significantly impacts tribal children, families, and county agencies trying to comply.
-In the interest of protecting our children and families, we respectfully submit these comments.
+The Indian Child Welfare Act is widely considered the "gold standard" of child welfare, and a refinement of family reunification objectives mandated by nearly every state.
+Any hindrance or stoppage of ICWA data point collection significantly impacts tribal children, families, and county agencies trying to comply with this federal law.
+It is in the interest of protecting our children and families that we respectfully submit these comments and provide our strong support for each of the ICWA-related data points.
+As your agency did in publishing the Final Rule in 2016, Chumash strongly believes that any burden associated with date collection is far outweighed by the benefits.